UCAT ANZ Frequently Asked Questions

 The preparation materials on the website refer to the UKCAT, not the UCAT ANZ – is this a different test?

 No, although new to Australia and New Zealand for 2019, the UCAT has been used for over 12 years in the UK under the test name UKCAT.
-The preparation materials provided on this site, although referred to as UKCAT, represent the exact content of the UCAT ANZ test and may be used to familiarise yourself with the test format and to prepare for the test.
-These preparation materials will be re-published in December 2019 to reflect the new international test name of UCAT.
+Some of the preparation materials provided on this site, although referred to as UKCAT, represent the exact content of the UCAT ANZ test and may be used to familiarise yourself with the test format and to prepare for the test.
+These preparation materials will be re-published during early 2019 to reflect the new international test name of UCAT.

 When will I receive my results?